Tuwaiq-Cloud-Computing/Auto-Scaling-Task/README.md

 ## Submission:

-- After finishing the tasks take screen shot of Scaling task .
+- After finishing the tasks take screen shot of Scaling task and the Scaling activities.
-- take screen shot of Scaling activity .
 - Then upload the pictures to the forked repo and then create a pull request.